 What is Computer Vision Syndrome?

-Computer Vision Syndrome includes a variety of musculoskeletal and ocular discomforts and conditions that arise from regular, sustained viewing of monitors and backlit screens.
+Computer Vision Syndrome refers to a variety of musculoskeletal and ocular discomforts and conditions that arise from regular, sustained viewing of monitors and backlit screens.

-On top of this, many people now often use multiple monitors at their desks, giving the eyes a lot of visual ground to cover.
+On top of this, office workers increasingly use multiple monitors at their desks, giving the eyes a lot of visual ground to cover.
 A workstation might not have enough depth to properly accommodate all these screens, forcing the worker to place them too close and twist the neck repeatedly to view them.